-Evelyn Bosma is a researcher at the Centre for Linguistics.
+Evelyn Bosma is a lecturer and researcher at the Centre for Linguistics.

-Evelyn Bosma (Rotterdam, 1989) studied Linguistics and Latin-American Studies at Leiden University.
-In 2017, she defended her PhD thesis (Fryske Akademy/UvA) on the linguistic and cognitive development of Frisian-Dutch bilingual children, after which she became a postdoctoral researcher at Leiden University.
+Evelyn Bosma (Rotterdam, 1989) studied Linguistics and Latin American Studies at Leiden University.
+In 2017, she defended her PhD thesis (Fryske Akademy/UvA) on the linguistic and cognitive development of Frisian-Dutch bilingual children.
+After that, she worked as a lecturer and postdoctoral researcher at Leiden University and Utrecht University.

 She wrote articles for Onze Taal and Sprachspiegel, and blogged about her work on the websites of Science Palooza, De AyO-tún, Leiden Language Blog and Meertalig.nl.
 Furthermore, she did interviews with the local radio and several newspapers, including Omrop Fryslân, Leeuwarder Courant, Leidsch Dagblad and Kennislink.